Staff Answer

 May 04, 2026 - 03:00 PM

 Hydrophilic catheters have a coating that becomes slippery when activated by water or solution, while pre-lubricated catheters already include lubricant on or with the catheter.
-Both are designed to help reduce friction during intermittent catheter use.
+Both catheter types are designed to help reduce friction during intermittent catheter use.